ulno/doc/videos/2020-04-25 Rhasspy, node-red, mycroft/part3/desc.md

 Hey, I am a software engineer, I thought: "I can glue systems together that don't have explicit interfaces for each other".
 So, let's use Node-RED (https://nodered.org) as glue!

 Follow along in this mini-series.
-The series has 3 parts and in this third part, we will intgrate Mycroft and Rhasspy with Node-RED to achieve the actually privacy aware voice assistant:
+The series has 3 parts and in this third part, we will integrate Mycroft and Rhasspy with Node-RED to achieve the actually privacy aware voice assistant:

 1. Installation Mycroft: https://youtu.be/-fYOf4WBvzk
 2. Installation Rhasspy: https://youtu.be/xKgPrn8ukcM